 "The Department works closely with InvestSA including its provincial chapters to unlock barriers to investment in the tourism sector.
-As Government, the success of our interventions in under developed nodes has increased investor confidence, and has affirmed that South Africa is open for tourism investment," Deputy Minister Mahlalela elaborated.
+As Government, we implement interventions to address the fears that private sector has in investing in entities government owned tourism attractions," Deputy Minister Mahlalela elaborated.